jiyoungj/jiyoungj.github.io/research.md

 <h4>2023</h4>

+  Kaland, C., Gordon, M., <b>Jang, J.</b>, & Katsika, A. No effects of f0 manipulation and phrase position in Korean word recognition.
+Oral presentation at the <em>Second International Conference on Tone and Intonation (TAI 2023)</em>, Singapore, November 2023.

   <b>Jang, J.</b>, & Katsika, A. Articulatory manifestation of focus-induced prominence in Seoul Korean.
 Oral presentation at the <em>20th International Congress of Phonetic Sciences (ICPhS)</em>, Prague, Czech Republic, August 2023.

   Katsika, A, <b>Jang, J.</b>, Krivokapić, J., Goldstein, L., & Saltzman, E. A hierarchy of prominence: The production and perception of focus in American English.
 Oral presentation at the <em>20th International Congress of Phonetic Sciences (ICPhS)</em>, Prague, Czech Republic, August 2023.